beaubranton4/ncaa_d1_baseball_stats/README.md

 The [mage](https://github.com/beaubranton4/ncaa_d1_baseball_stats/tree/main/mage) folder in this project contains all the python and sql code that power this data pipeline.

 There are 3 pipelines that come together to create the overall data pipeline.
 Each pipeline is built from different blocks (pieces of code) that can be grouped into: data loaders, transformers, data exporters, and custom.
 The scripts in the mage folder are organized into these groups.
+You can identify the different scripts from each pipeline in the images below.

 Pipeline 1: scrape_ncaa_d1_baseball_stats